nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: Whether to implement case sensitivity in matching for search terms**
 - **Alternative 1 (Current choice)**: Implement case-insensitive matching for search terms.
     - **Pros**: Enhances user experience by allowing searches to ignore case differences.
-    - **Cons**: Slightly more processing required to normalize case .during search
+    - **Cons**: Slightly more processing required to normalise the case during searches.
 - **Alternative 2**: Implement case-sensitive matching for search terms.
     - **Pros**: Potentially faster searches, as no additional case normalization is required.
     - **Cons**: Reduces user-friendliness.